Updated Dec 12, 2022

 It’s a lot better than having a boring hook (or worse, a useless intro) that makes people click away.

-If your boss (or client) forces you to create the “perfect YouTube video” for their company or product, please send them a link to this article.
+If your boss (or client) forces you to create the “perfect YouTube intro” for their company or product, please send them a link to this article.

-But if that still doesn’t help: here are some tips to make a short, attention-grabbing intro that will make people less likely to skip the video in its entirety.
+But if they still insist, here are some tips to make a short, attention-grabbing intro that will make people less likely to skip the video in its entirety.

 1. Make It 5 Seconds Long Or Less